nextcloud/appstore/README.md

     env LC_CTYPE=C tr -dc "a-zA-Z0-9-_\$\?" < /dev/urandom | head -c 64; echo

 ### Creating The Database Schema
-After all settings are adjusted, create the database schema by running the following command:
+After all settings are adjusted, create the database schema by running the following command (sqlite database will be automatically created):

     python3 manage.py migrate